mileswd/mac2imgur/README.md

 ###Legal###

-mac2imgur is a nonprofit, open source application that is not affiliated with Imgur LLC- however they sure do a fine job over there!
+mac2imgur is a nonprofit, open source application that is not affiliated with Imgur LLC - however they sure do a fine job over there!

-mac2imgur is released under a GPLv3 license.
+This software is released under a GPLv3 license.
 See [LICENSE](https://github.com/mileswd/mac2imgur/blob/master/LICENSE) for more information.